williamlewis/fcc-sci-comp-w-python/README.md

     - create a parent class and a subclass with methods to reset dimensions, calculate size attributes, & determine number of number of polygon instances that fit within another instance
     <br/>
 5. **Probability Calculator**
-    - create a "Hat" class that accepts variable number of keyword arguments for colored balls
+    - create a "Hat" class that accepts a variable number of keyword arguments for colored balls
-    - create a function to experiment drawing balls from the Hat class and calculate probability of specific draw results based on number of experiments
+    - create a function to experiment drawing balls from the Hat class and calculate the probability of specific draw results based on the number of experiments
 <br/>
 <br/>